 but a desire fulfilled is a tree of life.

 God has placed eternity in our hearts.
 We all sense that, but we live far from the reality of that statement.
 We are currently separated from the Tree of Life.
 We sense it as if it were something that has been lost, something that is within reach but which we cannot quite take hold of.
 This is hope deferred.

 We recognize the sickness, which to us is a kind of longing for the “way things out to be” (much different than the reality we experience).
 The universal sense of most people is that things are not quite right.
 We strive for justice, but we continue to live in a world of injustice.
 We long for love and eternal life.
 We sense that they are attainable, but we fall ever short of grasping them.

 Tim Keller says that the hope that is deferred is not just eternal life, but fullness of life.
-We don’t experience fullness of life apart from God in Christ and the indwelling of the Holy Spirit.
-When we receive Christ as our Lord and Savior and the indwelling of the Spirit, we begin to experience and know something of the fullness of life lost in the garden by our ancestors.
+We experience fullness of life only in connection with God in Christ and the indwelling of the Holy Spirit.
+When we receive Christ as our Lord and Savior and the indwelling of the Spirit, we begin to experience and to know something of the fullness of life lost in the garden by our ancestors.

 The final place the reference to a tree of life is found in Proverbs is at 15:4:

 A gentle tongue is a tree of life,

 but perverseness in it breaks the spirit.

 The Prophet Isaiah said long ago, about 700 years before Jesus was born:

 How beautiful on the mountains